Constraining Gas Mass Fractions in Galaxy Groups and Clusters with the First CHIME/FRB Outrigger: Results

 \subsection{Gas fraction constraints}

-The \DM{ICM} estimates presented in Table~\ref{tab:clusts} assume that the baryon fraction in the halo equals the cosmic value $f_B$ when considering all mass within $R_v$ (see App.~\ref{app:virial_conv}).
+The \DM{ICM} estimates presented in Table~\ref{tab:clusts} all assume $f_g(R_v) = 1$, such that the total baryon fraction is equal to cosmic value $f_B$ and the stellar and cold gas mass fractions are negligible.
 This picture is clearly incompatible with FRB 20230703A, whose total available extragalactic $\DM{ext} = \DM{obs} - \DM{MW}$ is lower than the predicted contributions from intervening halos.
-This supports the picture that the \emph{closure radius}, where the halo baryon fraction equals $f_B$ -- must lie beyond $R_v$ (as in P24).

-For a given virial radius convention, we can set an upper limit on the baryon fraction within that radius by applying the total DM budget.
-Letting $\barDM{ICM,R}$ be the DM estimate given by Eq.~\ref{eq:dm_icm_def} integrated out to a maximum halocentric radius $R$.
-The maximum allowable baryon fraction up to that radius is

-$\DM{host}$ is the host DM and $\DM{ext} = \DM{obs} - \DM{MW}$ is the total extragalactic DM.
+For a given virial radius convention, we can set an upper limit on the gas mass fraction within that radius by applying the total DM budget.
+Let $\barDM{ICM,R}$ represent the DM value from Eq.~\ref{eq:dm_icm_def} integrated out to a maximum halocentric radius $R$ assuming $f_g = 1$.
+Also let $\DM{host}$ be the host DM, $\barDM{h}$ be $\barDM{ICM,R}$ summed over all foreground halos, and $\DM{ext} = \DM{obs} - \DM{MW}$ be the total extragalactic DM. .
+The maximum allowable gas fraction up to $R$ for the sightline is

 This is a conservative upper limit, neglecting additional contributions from the halo beyond $R$ and any other intervening matter.
-To make this limit as conservative as possible, we will maximize the numerator by subtracting 20\% from each \DM{MW} estimate as the recommended lower uncertainty of the NE2001 model \citep{Cordes:Lazio:2002} and assuming $\DM{host} = 0$.